-Gordon Keller, PhD, was announced today as the recipient of the 2019 Ogawa-Yamanaka Stem Cell Prize by the Gladstone Institutes.
+Gordon Keller, PhD, was announced today as the recipient of the 2019 Ogawa-Yamanaka Stem Cell Prize by Gladstone Institutes.
 Keller is the director of the McEwen Stem Cell Institute at the University Health Network in Toronto, Canada, as well as a senior scientist at Princess Margaret Cancer Centre and a professor in the Department of Medical Biophysics at the University of Toronto.

 A world-renowned stem cell scientist, Keller was selected for his contributions to efficient lineage-specific differentiation of human pluripotent stem cells into a myriad of cell types, enabling disease modeling and regenerative medicine approaches for many human diseases.